medovina/agtk/README.md

 <dl>
 <dt><code>ColView(params string?[] names)</code></dt>
 <dd>Create a ColView with the given column names.
-A column name that is null represents an invisible column.
-(You can use such a column to store data that should not be displayed, but can still be retrieved along with the visible values in a row.)</dd>
+A column name that is null represents an invisible column.</dd>
 <dt><code>void Add(params object[] values)</code></dt>
 <dd>Append a row of values to the view.
 Any value added to a visible column must be comparable, i.e. be an instance of IComparable.  </dd>
 <dt><code>void Clear()</code></dt>